geekxflood/helm-charts/README.md

   - New template structure for Cloudflare tunnel.
 Feature available on all charts, README not yet updated, please check the chart values and templates meanwhile.
   - New charts templates for most of all chart, that include definition for the runtimeClass accessible for all charts.
   - `media-stack` : Not yet updated with these new charts
+  - Previsouly `transmission` chart has been renamed `transmission-openvpn`

 ## Prerequisites